 6 – pH test your rinse water:

-After your final rinse, dab a pH test strip onto the still wet garage floor to check the pH.
+After your final rinse, dab a pH test strip like these at Amazon onto the still wet garage floor to check the pH.
 Anything between 6.0 and 9.0 will work for most coatings with 7.0 (neutral) being ideal.
 If it’s below 6.0 then the water is indicating that acid residue is still in the pores of the concrete.
 Rinse some more and repeat the test until you get the results you want.

 Further Tips for Acid Etching Concrete